MennaZaid/CacheSimulator/README.md

 - Integrated L1–L2–DRAM pipeline

 ### Mennatallah Essam
-- Built the simulation loop
+-Designed the main simulation loop and execution logic

+-Implemented memory access tracking and result collection

-- Computed and displayed CPI statistics
+-Formatted and displayed cache statistics clearly for analysis

-- Managed tabular output formatting and performance data collection
+-Built the CPI calculation logic based on hit/miss penalties

+-Integrated all modules into a working multi-level cache simulation

 > **Each member played a key role in building a reliable, flexible, and accurate cache simulator.**